apache/infrastructure-esp/esp/README.md

         await entry.complete()

         # And we are done, grab the next entry for processing.
-        # Should we crash and burn, this will pick off where we left off
+        # Should we crash and burn, this will pick up where we left off
         # with the last entry not complete()'d.

 asyncio.run(processor_loop())